The 6 types of roommates you find on Craigslist

 The Fussy One

 It’s good to be honest and upfront about expectations to predict compatibility.
-Some people, however, take it a tad too far by publishing a whole laundry list of requirements: “creative/laid-back female,” “no killing insects,” “no visitors,” and so on.
-Listing likes and dislikes can express personality, but it can also make one seem hard to get along and live with.
+Some people, however, take it a tad too far by publishing a whole laundry list of requirements: “creative/laid-back female,” “clean,” “no visitors,” and so on.
+Listing likes and dislikes can express personality, but it can also make a person seem hard to get along and live with.
 There should be a general agreement to seek respectful roommates in public and deal with specifics in private, once a decision is made.

 Type of language used: “looking for single, sane, educated, quiet roommate”